 Issuing an invoice physically means creating the invoice filling up the necessary details and then creating a printed paper copy that is sent to the customer either via fax or postal mails or other physical means.

-The current billing and invoicing process across every business has the following features:
+The current billing and invoicing process across every business have the following features:

 Invoice processing and validation have come a long way from manually checking on invoices and sending via postal services to electronically sending and receiving on e-invoice exchange platforms.
 However, almost 90% of all invoices worldwide are still processed manually.
 Third-party providers also provide better value services but users hesitate because of high transactional fees.
 The market is, therefore, searching for emerging technologies to drive user growth and solving these issues.